isa-ulisboa/greends-fads-exercises/fads_ex_01_manipulate_files.md

 ```
 $ cd Documents
 ```
-There is no output, except that the prompt of the terminal will indicate the directory where we are changed.
+There is no output, except that the prompt of the terminal will indicate the directory where we are, changed.
-Confirm that the path changes, with `pwd`|`cd`
+Confirm that the path changes, with `pwd` for bash or `cd` for CMD.
 ```
 $ pwd
 /Users/rfigueira/Documents